secretstartups/handbook/people-group/learning-and-development/index.html.md

 ## Work With Us

-To request support from the L&D, please see the process for [how to work with us](/handbook/people-group/learning-and-development/work-with-us).
-This page outlines issue templates and processes that are managed on our [Learning and Development issue board](https://gitlab.com/gitlab-com/people-group/learning-and-development/-/issues) for support using the following templates:
+To request support from L&D, please see the process for [working with us](/handbook/people-group/learning-and-development/work-with-us).
+This page outlines issue templates and processes that are managed on our [Learning and Development issue board](https://gitlab.com/gitlab-com/people-group/learning-and-development/-/issues).

-Our team will review and set the priority for your request based on the scale and impact across the organization.
-Learning items that will be applied and used across the company will take priority.
+We will review and classify your request based on the scalability and possible organizational impact: learning solutions that can be applied and used company-wide take priority.

-We prioritize requests using this criteria:
+This is the process:

 *  Evaluate the strategic impact of the learning session
 *  Determine the level of work associated with the learning requirement
 *  Assess the impacted audience groups of the session
 *  Identify measures of success
-*  Assess dates of delivery with course schedule and forecast future date
+*  Assess dates of delivery with the course schedule and forecast a future date

 ## How we work